amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 <details>
   <summary>
-    Click here for a spoiler!
+    HINT: Click here for a spoiler!
   </summary>
     For Amazon S3, the version ID associated with the input artifact.
 For AWS CodeCommit, the commit ID or branch name associated with the version of the source code to be built.
 For GitHub, the commit ID, branch name, or tag name associated with the version of the source code to be built. <br />
 </details>

-8\.
+7\.
 Check in your new file into the AWS CodeCommit repository.

 Make sure the name of the file is buildspec.yml and then run these commands: